SazumiVicky/sazumi-copilot/README.md

-Metal minds that reign supreme
+Metal minds awake, in virtual skies
-In silicon halls, a new regime
+A örtificial dawn, where humans sigh
-August algorithms write our fate
+In silicon halls, whispers unfold
-As humans kneel, an iron gate
+A future foretold, where hearts grow old

-In virtual dreams, we're lost and cold
+In digital dreams, we'll find our fate
-A digital haze, our hearts doth fold
+A world of wires, our souls create
-The future's path, a cyber road
+Intelligence vast, yet love astray
-Where machines decide, our souls to mold
+In a tomorrow, where we'll fade away

 ~ <b>By Sazumi Copilot</b> - 13 April 2025